sleepy9090/DragonWarriorTextEditor/readme.txt

 Experimental: “”'*:.,-?!;)(‘’

 Special cases (Untested):
-@ pointer to the character's name
+@ pointer to the character's name.
+Ex. @ put on the Fighter’s Ring.
-# pointer to the enemy, e.g. The ё’s Hitϋ have been reduced by Ɠ.
+# pointer to the enemy.
+Ex.
+The # hath recovered.
-% pointer to numeric amount, e.g. Imperial Scroll number, Gold amount, maximum hit points increase by, etc & pointer to the spell that was used
+% pointer to numeric amount.
+(Imperial Scroll number, Gold amount, maximum hit points increase by, etc)  Ex.
+‘Then I will buy thy + for % GOLD^
+& pointer to the spell that was used.
+Ex. @ chanted the spell of &.
-+ pointer to the item
++ pointer to the item.
+Ex.
+The + is squeezing thy body.
-< Thy Maximum Hitϋ increase by Ɠ.,  Thy Maximum Magicϋ increase by Ɠ.
+< pointer to mp/hp etc. Ex.
+The #’s Hit< have been reduced by %.
+Thy Hit< decreased by %.
-= pointer to enemy e.g. Aш draws near!
+= another pointer to an enemy.
+Ex.
+A= draws near!
-| pointer to experience points e.g. ‘Before reaching thy next level of experience thou must gain Ě.’
+| pointer to experience points.
+Ex.
+‘Before reaching thy next level of experience thou must gain |.’
 ~ New line
 > Cursor pointing right
 _ Cursor pointing down
-^ equals .’
+^ represents .’
+$ represents ..

 --------------------------Ending / Credits Dialog--------------------------